tavancini/djangae-scaffold/README.md

 ```

 - Run `cd projectname && ./install_deps` to install dependencies into a 'sitepackages' folder which is added to the path.
-- Run `python manage.py check --deploy --settings=projectname.settings_live` to run all security checks.
+- Run `python manage.py check --deploy --settings=projectname.conf.settings_live` to run all security checks.
 Replace `projectname` with your new app name.
 - Run `python manage.py runserver`

 Each time you run the `install_deps` script helper your sitepackages will be wiped out and reinstalled with pip.
 The SDK will only be downloaded the first time (as it's a large download).